-(Last UPDATED 5/7/2020) Biba Ristorante Italiano has announced its closure effective May 9, 2020.
-The COVID-19 pandemic was the final blow after the death of founder Biba in 2019 (see update below).
+(Last UPDATED 2/26/2021) Biba Ristorante Italiano announced its closure effective May 9, 2020.
+The COVID-19 pandemic was the final blow after the death of founder Biba in 2019.
+NEW: See UPDATES below.

-Description and review of dinner at Biba Ristorante Italiano, a fine-dining restaurant located in Midtown Sacramento at 28th Street and Capitol Avenue.
+Description and review of dinner at Biba Ristorante Italiano, a fine-dining establishment located in Midtown Sacramento.

-Biba Caggiano, born and raised in Bologna, Italy, opened Biba Ristorante Italiano in 1986 in the historic Old Tavern (aka the Sacramento Brewery) building.
+Biba Caggiano was born and raised in Bologna, Italy.
+After moving to Sacramento with her husband, Biba opened Biba Ristorante Italiano in 1986.
+The restaurant is housed in the historic Old Tavern (aka the Sacramento Brewery) building.
 Biba has been serving authentic Italian food to grateful Sacramentans ever since.

 Three friends and I took advantage of Sacramento Dine Downtown Week to enjoy dinner at Biba.
 We had reservations for 6:15 p.m., and I had arrived a few minutes early.
 I was greeted immediately upon entering and offered the choice of being seated at our table or taking a seat at the bar.
-I decided to sit at the bar while I waited for my friends and enjoy a glass of Happy Hour cabernet ($7.50).
+I chose to sit at the bar, and took the opportunity to enjoy a glass of Happy Hour cabernet ($7.50).
 Happy Hour at Biba is Monday through Friday from 5:00 p.m. to 7:00 p.m.

 See related post: 13th Annual Sacramento Dine Downtown Week